 We understand that messing about on wooden boats not only rounds out the program we offer at the school, but is a gateway to adventure, fun, and new challenges for some of our students.
 This creates a deeper connection to student learning in the classroom.
 Port Townsend has a rich maritime history and is active with sailboat racing, historic schooners, small boat aficionados, rowers, and more.
-Staff at the Boat School are available to help connect students to local, on-the-water opportunities through organizations such as:
+In addition to school-sponsored on-the-water days, staff at the Boat School are available to help connect students to local, on-the-water opportunities through organizations such as: